John Avery (gridiron football): Denver Broncos

 Avery was traded to the Denver Broncos from the Dolphins in exchange for wide receiver Marcus Nash on September 21, 1999.
 Avery saw limited action with Denver and was released in training camp the following season.

 Chicago Enforcers

-In 2001, Avery started 10 games for the Chicago Enforcers of the XFL.
+In 2001, Avery was drafted by the Chicago Enforcers with the eighth overall pick of the 2001 XFL draft.
+He started 10 games for the Enforcers of the XFL.
 He led the short-lived XFL in rushing with 800 yards (on 150 carries for a 5.3 yard average), rushed for five touchdowns, and also caught 17 passes for 297 yards and two touchdowns.
+He was runner-up for the XFL player of the year award.
 Avery wore the No. 20 in the XFL, but in the Enforcers' first game of the season against the Orlando Rage he was forced to wear No. 22 for the second half because his jersey was ripped early in the game.
 After the conclusion of the XFL's 2001 season, Avery attended the Dallas Cowboys training camp but suffered a hamstring injury and was subsequently released.